jinkpen/Calc/README.md

 This application is a simple rolling calculator for Android OS, styled to look similar to the calculator for iOS (version 11 and later).
-One
-Might even call the calculator iPhoney.
+One might even call the calculator iPhoney.

 ![Screen shot of iPhoney rolling calculator](/iPhoneyCalcScreenshot.png?raw=true)